beego/beedoc/en-US/mvc/controller/router.md

 - Cond(cond namespaceCond)

-	if the namespaceCond return true will run this namespace,unwise willn't run
+	if the namespaceCond return true will run this namespace,unwise won't run

 - Filter(action string, filter FilterFunc)